Plato's Sophist - Selections - Comments

 THEAETETUS: Yes, it must.

-If Parmenides had said that "the one" is "like a sphere the center of which is everywhere and the circumference of which is nowhere", how would Plato have responded?
-He might have said that by essential-definition a 'sphere' has a center and a circumference, and that if you strip those away, then you leave us with a mere sound without meaning: imagine a cow, but without any head, without any legs, without any torso or tail ... like Russell's hippopotamus, but even a god cannot see nonsense -- i.e. undefined combinations of words.
-[And why do we feel that we can picture "the one" sphere, given that we can draw neither it nor a bodiless cow?
-But then what is the word 'picture' to mean.]
+If Parmenides had said that "the one" is "like a sphere the center of which is everywhere and the circumference of which is nowhere", how might Plato have responded?
+Plato might have said that by definition a 'sphere' essentially has a center and a circumference, and that if you strip those away, then you are left with a mere sound without meaning: Imagine a cat, but without a head, without legs, without a torso or tail ... like Russell's imperceptible hippopotamus, but even a god who can see what we cannot see, cannot see nonsense -- i.e. an undefined combinations of word (sounds without meaning, like the breath of the wind).

 245e - "measureless perplexity arises" ... "each carries us further into a wilderness of doubt"